hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 objects -- there is no shared data between the regions.

 In each instance/region, HP Cloud Object Storage has servers physically located in multiple availability zones.
-It also automatically keeps multiple copies of data in mutiple availability zones.
+It also automatically keeps multiple copies of data in multiple availability zones.
 The system transparently manages this for you -- you have a single endpoint through which you access HP Cloud Object Storage services for an instance/region.